juanmanuel96/flask-mongodb/docs/collections.md

 - `update_one`: Updates only one document in the collection, default update type is `$set`
 - `delete_one`: Deletes a single document in the collection

+## ReferenceManager

+The ReferenceManager class...

 ## Document Sets

 The `DocumentSet` class is a list like class where it contains copies of the model with the corresponding values from the collection documents.
 Only the `find` function of the manager returns a document set.
+The DocumentSet instance has a `Cursor` object that is the query result.
+Iterating through the DocumentSet will return a representation of the current document in its model form.

+### DocumentSet methods

+The DocumentSet implements many of the Cursor class methods.

+#### first method

+The `first` method returns the first document of the query result.

+#### last method

+Just like the `first` method returns the first document of the query result, the `last` method returns the last one.

+#### limit method

+The `limit` method returns the first n documents of the query result.

+#### count method

+The `count` method returns an int representation of the total documents of the query result.

+#### run_cursor_method

+This method allows the developer to manually run methods of the `Cursor` class on the DocumentSet instance.